 Residents read a book a month and share their insights.

-A powerful sense of camaraderie fills our neighborhood.
-Residents love to engage with one another—creating new opportunities to share passions and discoveries.
-Whether it’s over a yoga class in the courtyard or a discussion in the resident-run library, the people who call Casa de Mañana home are always finding new ways to connect and thrive.
+More so than ever during this pandemic, a powerful sense of camaraderie fills our neighborhood.
+Residents love to engage with one another even from a distance—creating new opportunities to share passions and discoveries.
+The people who call Casa de Mañana home are always finding new ways to connect and thrive.

 For residents, by residents